josevelez08/printf/README.md

 _This project is how build our own printf function in C Programming Language

 # Description of the function
-The function in the _printf generate an output depending of the format delivered in the file main
+The function in the _printf generate an output depending of the format delivered in the file main, the _printf function works with a specification introduced by the character '%' and the letter after of it.

-The _printf function works with a specification introduced by the character '%' and the letter after of it
+The  format  string  is a character string, each conversion specification is introduced by the character %, and ends with a conversion specifier.
+The arguments must correspond properly with the conversion specifier.

 ### Starting